State Water Implementation Fund for Texas (SWIFT)

 3. What type of financing is available?

-The SWIFT program offers a variety of loans and terms to accommodate the diversity of projects included in the state water plan.
+The SWIFT program offers a variety of loans and terms to support the diversity of strategies recommended through the planning process.
 Grants are not available in the program.
 Funds can be used for planning, design, acquisition, and construction costs.
 In order to qualify for multi-year commitments, a borrower must close on a portion of the commitment in the first year.

 The types of SWIFT assistance are listed below.
 Entities may use any or all of these different structures available to finance their projects.

 Low-interest Obligations — Long-term, fixed-rate loans offered at below-market rate.
 Maturities range from 20 to 30 years.
 Interest rates are based on the TWDB's cost of funds, which reflects the program's AAA credit rating.
 This interest rate is further reduced by a subsidy established by the Board for each funding cycle.